soprasteria/sonar-report/README.md

 ### --no-security-hotspot

-Sonar-report will try to find how your sonarqube instance is working with hotspots depending on the running version.
+sonarqube-report will try to find how your sonarqube instance is working with hotspots depending on the running version.
 However in last resort, you can use the `--no-security-hotspot` flag in order to deactivate the hotspots processing.

 **Note that you may miss out on some vulnerabilities when using this option if your sonarqube instance does support hotspots.**

+### --only-detected-rules

+Enumerate only activated rules, referenced by detected vulnerabilities.

 General information about security hotspots: https://docs.sonarqube.org/latest/user-guide/security-hotspots/